 Since my parents

-War II and Italy was an ally of Germany, as Italians they were restricted
+II and Italy was an ally of Germany, as Italians they were restricted

-to a 25 mile radius from their house and
+to a 25 mile radius from their house and a requirement that

-government also took away their radio and their single-shot
+also took away their radio and their single-shot shotgun.

 These were fearful

 in the US than they were on the Italians.
-So my
+So my parents in some

-did present some problems and there was
+did present some problems and there was some prejudice even

 Joe was a Seabee